jdheyburn/jdheyburn.co.uk/content/blog/automate-instance-hygiene-with-aws-ssm-3/index.md

 In our current architecture, we just have 3 EC2 instances with nothing running on them which has served us well until now.
 Let's simulate a real web service by running a simple Hello World application across each of the instances.
 We can utilise EC2s [user data](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/user-data.html) to start a basic service up for us by giving it as script to run on boot.

-> While user data is useful in starting services, I don't advise storing the source code of your application in there like I've done - this is just a hacky way to get something up and running.
+> While user data is for useful provisioning services, I don't advise storing the source code of your application in there like I've done - this is just a hacky way to get something up and running.

 Because Go is pretty awesome and simple, let's use that as our web service, returning a simple `Hello, World!` when it is hit.
 We'll also have it return the name of the instance that was hit - this will be used later.